GalvanizeOpenSource/100-ds-problems/100-problems.md

 Data Manipulation
 -----------------

-1. Given an integer numpy array of 0's and 1's, write a function that creates a new array where 0's are replaced with the word `"red"` and 1's are replaced with the word `"blue"`.
+1. (Numpy) Given an integer numpy array of 0's and 1's, write a function that creates a new array where 0's are replaced with the word `"red"` and 1's are replaced with the word `"blue"`.

     ```
     np.array([0, 0, 1, 0, 1]) => np.array(["red", "red", "blue", "red", "blue"])
     ```

-1. Given two equal length arrays, `x` with general numeric data, and `b` with only 0's and 1's, compute the mean of the data in `x` at the positions where `b == 0` and the mean of the data in `x` at the positions where `b == 1`.
+1. (Numpy) Given two equal length arrays, `x` with general numeric data, and `b` with only 0's and 1's, compute the mean of the data in `x` at the positions where `b == 0` and the mean of the data in `x` at the positions where `b == 1`.

     ```
     x = np.array([1, 2, 3, 4, 5])